cdimascio/express-openapi-validator/README.md

 ## [Example Express API Server: Auto-wiring with operationHandlers](https://github.com/cdimascio/express-openapi-validator/tree/master/examples/2-eov-operations)

-Don't want to manunally wire up your routes? express-openapi-validator has you covered.
+Don't want to manually wire up your routes? express-openapi-validator has you covered.

-Use express-openapi-validator's OpenAPI vendor extensions.
+Use express-openapi-validator's OpenAPI `x-eov` vendor extensions.
 See the complete [source code] (https://github.com/cdimascio/express-openapi-validator/tree/master/examples/2-eov-operations) and [OpenAPI spec](https://github.com/cdimascio/express-openapi-validator/blob/master/examples/2-eov-operations/api.yaml#L39)

 **Here's how**

-- Specifiy the base directory that contains your `operationHandlers`.
+- Specifiy the `operationHandlers` option to set base directory that contains your operation handlers js files.
-- Use the `x-eov-operation-handler` OpenAPI vendor extension to specify the file that contains your operation handler
+- Use the `x-eov-operation-handler` OpenAPI vendor extension to specify a relative path to the file that contains the operation's handler (*no need* to specify the `.js` or `.ts` extension)
-- Use the `x-eov-operation-id` OpenAPI vendor extension to specify the opeartion handler to invoke
+- Use the `x-eov-operation-id` OpenAPI vendor extension to specify the id of opeartion handler to invoke.

 **app.js**